Codeinwp/metro-creativex/README.md

-= Metro CreativeX =
+= MetroX =
 Contributors: codeinwp.com
 Tags: gray, dark, white, black, purple, red, green, yellow, blue, two-columns,responsive-layout, fluid-layout, custom-menu, custom-header, custom-background, editor-style, featured-images, threaded-comments, translation-ready, post-formats
 Requires at least:	3.3.0
 Tested up to:		3.8.1
-Metro CreativeX
+MetroX
 == Description ==
-Metro CreativeX is a free creative WordPress theme, super clean and fully responsive design.
+MetroX is a free creative WordPress theme, super clean and fully responsive design.
 Coded with care in HTML5 &amp; CSS3, is easy to customize and well documented.
 = License =

-Metro CreativeX  theme, Copyright (C) 2013 codeinwp.com Metro CreativeX  theme is licensed under the GPL3.
+MetroX  theme, Copyright (C) 2013 codeinwp.com
+MetroX  theme is licensed under the GPL3.

-Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
+Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v3.0.
 The exceptions to this license are as follows:

 masonry.pkgd.min.js